best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

         └── test_end_to_end.py
 ```

-## Tests are specific

-Tests should be specific.
-If you can't refactor the code to make it easier to test specific aspects, then Mocks can be useful for removing unwanted factors.
-Mocking is useful for removing things that we don't care about from the the test.
-But should not be used to avoid testing complex parts of code that you've written.

-## Tests are independent
+### Good tests do not rely on external states

-Tests should be clean and easy to maintain:
+Tests should be clean and easy to maintain.

+Independent tests that do not rely on external states make maintenance easier.
- - tests should be independent (no external state, if possible).
-You shouldn't need one to run before or after another - testing frameworks will often randomly order the tests when running them for this reason.
+Tests should not need to be run in a specific order.
+Testing frameworks will often randomly order the tests when running them for this reason.

+Likewise, tests should leave no trace.
- - no side effects.
-Use set up and tear down to manage this.
-Or Mocks to avoid it.
+Use set up and tear down code to manage this.
+Some testing frameworks provide tools like fixtures or mocks to help with this.

- - should be independent to the code.
-Ideally, if the code changes, functions should not break.
-Difficult to do, but can create an interface between tests and main code base.
+Tests should be independent from the code.
+If the code changes, the tests may fail but test functions should not break.

-## Tests are documented
+### Tests are documentation and tests are documented

-Test must describe what it is testing.
+Good tests describe what it is they are testing.
-Ideally, do this using good naming practices within the test code.
-It should tell a story - given this data, having run this function, we expect this output.
+They do this by using good naming practices within the test code.
+A good test suite should tell a story - given this data, having run this function, we expect this output.
-If this is not clear from the code, us Python in function/method name, R in testthat...
-Use docstrings or comments where needed.
-### Bugs are tested
+Tests should follow the relevant practices outlined in [core programming practices](./core_programming).

+The story told in a testing suite helps developers understand what code is meant to do.
+By defining expected outputs from given inputs, developers can understand the use of a particular piece of code.
+Good testing suites recognise this and supplement other forms of documentation.

+### Use bugs to improve your test suite

-Every time you find a bug, write a test.
+Every time you find a bug, write a test to check that it is fixed.
+Doing so guarantees that your code covers common edge cases.
+When you change your code or refactor your product you can be sure that bugs you have already fixed will not reappear.

+### Avoid flickering tests by making them deterministic

-### Tests are deterministic
+Good tests are deterministic and repeatable.
+Don't use randomness when writing tests.

-Test should be deterministic and repeatable.
-The only thing that should cause a test to fail is if the tested code has changed.
+The only thing that should cause a test to fail when it has been passing is if the tested code has changed.
 Running the same test with the same tested code should always produce the same outcome.

-Tests should pass or fail, not "mostly pass".
+In short, tests should pass or fail, not "mostly pass".

 ## Tests are thorough but realistic